Household debt: our main findings

 To make this a reality, we believe that a national debt strategy, led by a senior government minister is needed to make sure all the organisations that have a role in our family finances play their part when we fall on hard times.
 And we need a strong free debt advice sector, helping people get all the support that’s available to them and helping to build their finances back up.

-Download the report now to see our full research.
+Download the report now for the full picture.